Coins of the Canadian dollar: King George VI coinage

 There was also a silver $1 that was issued in 1939 to commemorate the Royal Visit.
 The obverse has the usual portrait of George VI while the reverse depicts the Canadian Houses of Parliament in Ottawa.
-This was also designed by Emmanuel Hahn.
+This was also designed by Emanuel Hahn.

 During World War II, the demand for nickel for the war effort was great enough for the 5¢ coin to be issued in tombac instead.

 While all Canadian George VI coins remain legal tender, the nickels are the only remaining George VI coinage in any nation that have been neither demonetized nor effectively withdrawn from circulation due to precious metal content (or, in the case of the penny, been withdrawn from circulation).